mpare002/rshell/README.md

 ```

 Note this program can take more than one command on a line and can be separated by connectors.
 There are no limits to the number of commands which can be chained together, and any combination of operators can be handled.
-5. The rshell can handle precedence operators, `(echo A && echo B) || (echo C && echo D)'.
+5. The rshell can handle precedence operators, `(echo A && echo B) || (echo C && echo D)`.
-6. The rshell can execute test operations in either of the following formats: 'test -e Makefile' and '[ -e Makefile ]'.
+6. The rshell can execute test operations in either of the following formats: `test -e Makefile` and `[ -e Makefile ]`.

 ## Known Bugs
 1. The rshell currently does not allow the `cd` command.
 This will be handled in a future version.